quantum-tinkerer/MeanFi/docs/source/tutorial/strained_graphene.md

 mf_model = meanfi.Model(h0, h_int, filling=filling)
 ```

 Now getting the solution by providing a guess and the mean-field model to the solver.
-As this strained graphene system is larger than the previous examples we use a smaller sampling of k-points.
-Furthermore, to speed up the calculation we played around with the `optimizer_kwargs`.
+To accelerate the convergence, we use an antiferromagnetic guess.

 ```{code-cell} ipython3
 def func_hop(site1, site2):
     return 0 * np.ones((2, 2))

 def func_onsite(site):
     if site.family == lat.sublattices[0]: